aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 May you someday be carbon neutral.
+> 🥠 You will be hungry again in one hour.

-Last update: Thu May  8 05:10:32 2025
+Last update: Fri May  9 05:10:12 2025

 ### Let's play! 🎮